Monday, March 3, 2008

 Frame rate: 23.976 fps

 Unfortunately, it didn’t turn out to be a “700MB” Rip… mainly for 2 reasons.
-First is the movie length, which at 1h 50min was way too long to fit in a such a file size & the second reason is that I had selected the 5.1 Audio Channels sources, which unfortunately took much more space than expected.
+First is the dvd length, which at 1h 50min was way too long to fit in a such a file size & the second reason is that I had selected the 5.1 Audio Channels sources, which unfortunately took much more space than expected.
 But the positive thing is that output quality & resolution is really excellent.

 The less-than-700MB target could have been achieved if I had only selected 2-Channel Audio & set the target size to around 620 to 650MB.